-The owner of an account usually identified using a unique string of numbers may be or mixed with numbers and letters, and this number called checking account number.
+The owner of an account usually identified using a unique string of numbers that may be or mixed with numbers and letters, and this number called a checking account number.
 As far as the United States of America is concerned, in this technological era, it can be said that the whole important account number for several people is the checking account number.

 Importance of checking account number

 Even if it is electronic checks or paper checks, the checking account number is very important.
-Things that display at the bottom side of the check, routing number and the bank account number are vital as far as a transaction is concerned.
+Things that display at the bottom side of the check, routing number, and the bank account number are vital as far as a transaction is concerned.

-More about checking account number.
+More about checking account number

 The checking account number is a unique identifier of your bank account.
 It gives information for the bank regarding from which account the money should be debited or to which bank account the cash should be credited.
 When a customer is going for an electronic purchase or wire transfers or even in the case of direct deposits, it’s a must that the customer should know the checking account number.
 And any mistake in the account number entering will result in delayed payments, or maybe the payment would not reach the account.